vmware-ibm-jil/vcd_toolkit_for_openshift/doc/ibm-cloud-vss.md

      - Select: 'Save changes'

 2. NAT
-    - NAT tab and select '+SNAT RULE' in the NAT44 Rules
+    - go to the NAT tab and select '+SNAT RULE' in the NAT44 Rules
       - Applied On: **<your>-service-nn**
       - Original Source IP/Range: **172.16.0.1/24**
       - Translated Source IP/Range: enter the `Primary IP` for the service network interface copied from the ESG settings (Or select it from the dropdown list)
       - Description: **access to the IBM Cloud private**

 #### Inbound config to the bastion on OCP private network
-We need to configure DNAT so that we have ssh access the bastion VM from public internet.
+We need to configure DNAT so that we have ssh access the bastion VM from public internet:
-  - Choose an available IP Address from the set of `public/sub-allocated` IPs for the VCD datacenter instance.
   - We will use  172.16.0.10 address for bastion VM
 1. Firewall Rule
-    - Firewall tab and select '+' to add
+    - go to the Firewall tab and select '+' to add
       - Name: **bastion**
       - Destination: tap the 'IP' button
-        - choose an available IP from your list of  `public/sub-allocated IPs` and enter it
+        - choose an available IP address from your list of  `public/sub-allocated IPs` and enter it
       - Service: Protocol: `TCP` Source port: `any` Destination port: `22`
      - Select: 'Save changes'

 2. NAT
-    - NAT tab and select '+DNAT RULE' in the NAT44 Rules
+    - go to the NAT tab and select '+DNAT RULE' in the NAT44 Rules
       - Applied On: **your-tenant-external**
       - Original Source IP/Range: enter the same public IP that you used in the firewall rule
       - Translated Source IP/Range: **172.16.0.10**
       - Description: **access to bastion host**

 #### Inbound config to OCP Console
-We need to configure DNAT so that we have https access the console from public internet.
+We need to configure DNAT so that we have https access the console from public internet:
-  - Choose an available IP Address from the set of `public/sub-allocated` IPs for the VCD datacenter instance.
 1. Firewall Rule
-    - Firewall tab and select '+' to add
+    - go to the Firewall tab and select '+' to add
       - Name: **ocpconsole**
       - Destination: Select the 'IP'
-        - enter the `chosen public/sub-allocated IP`
+        - choose an available IP address from your list of  `public/sub-allocated IPs` and enter it
       - Service: Protocol: `any`
      - Select: 'Save changes'

 2. NAT
-    - NAT tab and select '+DNAT RULE' in the NAT44 Rules
+    - go to the NAT tab and select '+DNAT RULE' in the NAT44 Rules
       - Applied On: **your-tenant-external**
       - Original Source IP/Range: enter the `chosen public/sub-allocated IP`
       - Translated Source IP/Range: **IP of Load Balancer**